HybridThingsLab/course-teachable-machines-2020/Block_III/README.md

 ### Funken - Serial protocol toolkit Library
 We use the amazing [Funken library](https://github.com/astefas/Funken) to send all kind of variables (also text, numbers...) and also multiple of them back and forth.
-Find furthere informations to install additional Arduino Libraries [here](https://www.arduino.cc/en/Guide/Libraries).
+Find further informations to install additional Arduino Libraries [here](https://www.arduino.cc/en/Guide/Libraries).

 # Examples